Catherine22/Frontend-Development/JavaScript/README.md

 a();
 ```

-Once all the functions is done, they are popped up in order
+Once all the functions have been executed, they pop up in order.

 ```Javascript
 b();